Web Player API

 // Query available fonts and their styles

-const fonts = app.queryFonts();
+const fonts = player.queryFonts();

-const styles = app.getFontStyles(fonts[0]);
+const styles = player.getFontStyles(fonts[0]);

 // Get axis information for a variable font

-const axisInfo = app.getFontAxisInfo("Roboto Flex", "Regular");
+const axisInfo = player.getFontAxisInfo("Roboto Flex", "Regular");

-if (axisInfo.length > 0) {
+if (!axesInfo.length) {

-console.log(`Font has ${axisInfo.length} variable axes:`);
+console.log(`Font has ${axisInfo.length} variable axes`);

 axisInfo.forEach(axis => {

-const slider = document.createElement('input');
+const slider = document.createElement("input");

-slider.type = 'range';
+slider.type = "range";

 slider.min = axis.minValue;